 4. Global Delivery Model–DataTerrain resources worked round the clock from global delivery centers to increase the velocity of delivery.

-DataTerrain ensured that the College migrated from crystal reports to Peoplesoft BI before support for Crystal reports was discontinued in Peoplesoft.
+DataTerrain ensured that the College converted from crystal reports to Peoplesoft BI before support for Crystal reports was discontinued in Peoplesoft.
 The additional features and easy connectivity to the Oracle Suite has unlocked value for the college and its users are now able to track and manage their academic processes much better.

 Our customer is a leading supplier of poultry, pet, and animal nutrition products with a diversified business.
 It has steadily grown to be one of the top 20 poultry producers in the United States and the largest supplier of store brand wet pet food in North America.
 It serves customers in all 50 states of the USA and more than 40 countries across continents.
 Operating multiple hatcheries, feed mills, company-owned farms, and processing plants, our client has unique and evolving requirements for reporting, BI, and analytics to support its growing business.
 Add the complexity of managing a variety of stakeholders including hundreds of poultry growers, farmers, and local farming communities, and the challenge multiplied manifold for the client’s legacy BI(Business Intelligence) system on Oracle Discoverer.

-With Oracle announcing the end of life for Oracle Discoverer, the customer chose to migrate to OAC(Oracle Analytics Cloud) to deliver significant additional value to its business.
+With Oracle announcing the end of life for Oracle Discoverer, the customer chose to convert to OAC(Oracle Analytics Cloud) to deliver significant additional value to its business.
 Other than the driver to move out of unsupported software, some of the major benefits the customer expected from OAC include –

 • Delivering improved insights to business users using data visualization